apache/tvm/docs/dev/relay_pass_infra.rst

                                 const PassContext& pass_ctx) const = 0;
     };

-The functor shows how a pass will be realized, i.e. it always works on a `Relay module`_ under a certain context.
+The functor shows how a pass must be realized, i.e. it always works on a `Relay module`_ under a certain context.
 All passes are designed in a ``Module`` to ``Module`` manner.
 Therefore, optimizations governed by the pass infra will always update the whole module.

-Several subclasses are created to implement different types of optimization passes, e.g. function-level passes, module-level passes, and sequential passes.
+Several subclasses have been created to implement different types of optimization passes, e.g., function-level passes, module-level passes, and sequential passes.
 Each subclass itself could act as a pass manager.
-For instance, they could glob the require passes and execute them or build a dependency graph based on the given meta data.
+For instance, they could collect the required passes and execute them or build a dependency graph based on the given metadata.
 The full definition of them could be found in `src/relay/pass/pass_manager.cc`_

 Module-Level Passes
 ^^^^^^^^^^^^^^^^^^^

-Module level passes are geared mainly for global and inter-procedural optimizations (IPO), which is similar to the module pass used in LLVM.
-Some typical passes in Relay that need the global picture of a module, such as to a normal form conversion and lambda lifting, etc, fall in this set.
+Module level passes are geared mainly for global and inter-procedural optimizations (IPO), which are similar to the module pass used in LLVM.
+Some typical passes in Relay that need the global picture of a module, such as A-normal form conversion and lambda lifting, etc., fall into this set.
 At this level, users can even add and/or delete functions in a module.

 .. code:: c++